spt-development/spt-development.github.io/_posts/2022-10-26-spt-development-release.markdown

 #### Disable MDC
 {: class="fs-5" }

-Although it is the default functionality and recomended approach, if you don't want to use MDC, maybe because you already have `CorrelationId.get()` calls in log statements scattered throughout your code, then it it is possible to disable this new functionality by setting the `spt.cid.mdc.disabled` property to `true`.
+Although it is the default functionality and recommended approach, if you don't want to use MDC, maybe because you already have `CorrelationId.get()` calls in log statements scattered throughout your code, then it it is possible to disable this new functionality by setting the `spt.cid.mdc.disabled` property to `true`.
 The demo project build has been extended to run with a new `mdc-disabled` profile to prove that the libraries function correctly when this property is set.
 This is purely for demonstration and testing purposes however and not expected to be used to switch this functionality on and off in production, although there is